 At Sydney Children’s Hospitals Network, we are committed to patient and family-centred care.
 This means we support the rights and responsibilities of everyone – patients, their families and staff.

-Our rights and responsibilities brochure or poster explain your rights and responsibilities whilst you’re in hospital.
+Our Rights and responsibilities of patients and families brochure (2017) and poster explain your rights and responsibilities whilst you’re in hospital.
 They outline how everyone is kept safe and supported, and are available in all the wards and outpatient areas.

 Like more information?